 -- South Pacific, Rodgers and Hammerstein

-There must be a third way, since precepts are generally ignored, since they are taught mostly by people who are perceived not to practice what they preach.
-However, children have it hammered into them that it is “good manners” or “mature behavior” not to call attention to hypocrisy.
+There must be a third way, since precepts are generally ignored because they are taught mostly by people who are perceived not to practice what they preach.
+However, children have it hammered into them that it is “good manners” or “mature behavior” on their part not to call attention to hypocrisy.

 It is particularly hard to forgive clergy and basic educators for their “lapses” from the moral standards they promulgate.
 (Business, military and show people, like college professors, are already -- it is generally assumed -- well beyond the pale.)
 What must kids think when their teachers of morality, be it ever so secular a morality, are just thought to be mouthing words to suit their own convenience?